AlayaNetwork/alaya-truffle/docs/source/getting-started/running-migrations.md

 $ truffle migrate
 ```

 This will run all migrations located within your project's `migrations` directory.
 At their simplest, migrations are simply a set of managed deployment scripts.
 If your migrations were previously run successfully, `truffle migrate` will start execution from the last migration that was run, running only newly created migrations.
 If no new migrations exists, `truffle migrate` won't perform any action at all.
 You can use the `--reset` option to run all your migrations from the beginning.
-For local testing make sure to have a test blockchain such as Ganache installed and running before executing `migrate`.
+For local testing make sure to have a test blockchain and running before executing `migrate`.

 ## Migration files